wellcoin/wellcoin/README.md

-# wellcoin
 <a href="https://aimeos.org/">
     <img src="https://wellcoin.tk/img/logo.png" alt="logo" title="Wellcoin" align="right" />
 </a>

-ZCore (ZCR) integration/staging repository
+Wellcoin (WELL) integration/staging repository
 ======================
 > Official Repository - PoS/MN

-:star: ZCore is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-ZCore uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+:star: Wellcoin is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Wellcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 ZCore is the name of the open source software which enables the use of this currency.

 <p align="center"><a href="https://github.com/wellcoin/wellcoin"><img src="https://wellcoin.tk/img/wallet.png" /></a></p>
 <hr>